Cataract surgery is both safe and effective - it is possible to regain the vision you had prior to cataracts.

 Cataract surgery is a safe, effective way to improve your vision.

-Cataract surgery is a microsurgery, where a surgeon will form a tiny incision (3mm) on the side of the cornea to probe the cataract using high frequency sound waves (phacoemulsification) to break it up and eventually extract the cataract.
+Dr Kent usues a micro surgical technique to remove a cataract, promoting faster visual recovery.
+Dr Kent forms a tiny incision (3mm) on the side of the cornea to probe the cataract using high frequency sound waves (phacoemulsification) to break up the cataract for removal from the eye.

-The doctor will then insert an intraocular lens made from silicone, plastic or acrylic where the cataract once was.
+Dr Kent then inserts an intraocular lens made from silicone, plastic or acrylic where the cataract once was.

 The surrounding membrane is left intact and because of the size and location of the incision, stitches are rarely needed, and the eye heals rapidly.

 Not all intraocular lenses are the same and no single lens works best for everyone.
-After your consultation we’ll discuss with you the best options for your eyes.
+At your consultation with Dr Kent at Fendalton Eye Clinic we will discuss your visual and lifestyle requirements to ascertain the most suitable intraocular lens for you.

-Dr David Kent performs cataract surgery at the state-of-the-art Christchurch Eye Surgery.
+Dr David Kent performs cataract surgery at the state-of-the-art Christchurch Eye Surgery in Papanui Road.

 The purposely built ophthalmic surgical facility was opened in 2014